Install k9s on Linux

 - Connect to a cluster: Open a terminal and run

-flag to specify the one you want to connect to:k9s -a my-cluster-name
+k9sto get started.
+If you have multiple clusters, use the-aflag to specify the one you want to connect to:k9s -a my-cluster-name.

 Additional notes: